DickerDackel/lfo/README.md

 * A wave that always outputs 0
 * The inverse of all these

 The lfo registers the start time of its instantiation.
-Its constructor receives a period, the duration of one single wave until the wave repeats.
+If no period length - the duration of one single wave - is provided, it defaults to 1 second.

-When ever you now query a value from the lfo, it gives you the proper function result of that wave for this specific point in time.
+Whenever you now query a value from the lfo, it gives you the proper function result of that wave for this specific point in time.
 Also, you can query all of the wave forms from the same lfo.

+Each waveform can be scaled and offset.
+Note, that the inverted waves use the same scale and offset as the normal ones, otherwise they would run out of sync.

 There's one important difference to the lfo you might know from your DAW or synth.
-Since most programmers will use these to ramp other values by multiplication, this lfo is not centered around the 0 point of the y axis, but all waves are positioned so that they return a value between 0 and 1.
+Since most programmers will use these to ramp other values by multiplication, this lfo is not centered around the 0 point of the y axis, but all waves except sine and cosine variants are positioned so that they return a value between 0 and 1.
 There are per-wave parameters to change this.

 ## Terminology / Parameter Names